 ''' --output-check-record {none, stdout, stderr, both, combined, all} Record the output produced by each test (from stdout and stderr) into both the current executing result and into reference files.
 Reference files are used on subsequent runs to determine if the test produced the expected output or not, and the current executing result is used to check against a previously recorded reference file.
-Valid values: 'none' (to explicitly disable all recording) 'stdout' (to record standard output only), 'stderr' (to record standard error only), 'both' (to record standard output and error in separate files), 'combined' (for standard output and error in a single file). 'all' is also a valid but deprecated option that is a synonym of 'both'.
-This option does not have a default value, but the Avocado test runner will record the test under execution in the most suitable way unless it's explicitly disabled with value 'none' '''
+Valid values: 'none' (to explicitly '''

+''' disable all recording) 'stdout' (to record standard output only), 'stderr' (to record standard error only), 'both' (to record standard output and error in separate files), 'combined' (for standard output and error in a single file). 'all' is also a valid but deprecated option that is a synonym of 'both'. '''